phanikishoreg/dist-sys-exercises/lec-3/discovery/README.md

 python <programName.py> <IP:Conversion Server> <Port: Conversion server> <IP:Discovery Server> <Port: Discovery server>
 ```
 where,

 programName.py - It is the name of the conversion server written in python.

 IP: Conversion Server - The IP of the conversion is given as an input parameter.

 Port: Conversion Server - It is the port number of the Conversion server on which the conversion server will run.

-IP: Discovery Server - It is the IP address of discovery server
+IP: Discovery Server - It is the IP address of discovery server.

 Port: Discovery server - It is port number of discovery server.